 Frequently Asked Questions

 Desert Community Energy, or DCE, offers ratepayers a choice in electricity providers and in the type of electricity they use.
 DCE was formed by the cities of Palm Springs, Palm Desert and Cathedral City and is a community choice aggregator (CCA) as certified by the California Public Utilities Commission.
-Its purpose is to provide residents and businesses with cleaner, competitively priced electricity while retaining local control, reinvesting revenues and encouraging local jobs, and helping participating cities to meet their climate action goals.
+Its purpose is to provide residents and businesses with cleaner, competitively priced electricity while retaining local control, reinvesting revenues and encouraging local job creation, and helping participating cities to meet their climate action goals.

 RATES & BILLING

 The DCE Board of Directors will set electric generation rates for its customers after they are carefully developed, discussed, evaluated and approved at public meetings.
 The DCE Board will adjust rates once per year at an open public meeting—less frequently than most IOUs—offering a greater measure of rate stability compared to IOUs.
 Because publicly managed CCAs are not-for-profit agencies, they are able to maintain lower costs because they don’t pay shareholder dividends, investor returns, high corporate salaries or income taxes like commercial services or investor-owned utilities.
 To help customers with an easy rate comparison, DCE plans to follow the rate classes used by Southern California Edison.

 Community Choice Aggregation programs are authorized by California Assembly Bill 117, which requires automatic customer enrollment with an option for customers to opt out.
 This alleviates a burdensome enrollment process for all customers in the CCA’s service area.
 Customers have a choice to return to Southern California Edison’s bundled service, if they prefer, with a single phone call or click online.
 The choice is yours.